 The following is a list of specific scholarships, bursaries and awards available to continuing Schulich students.
 Details on these and other available financial assistance are in the Schulich School of Business Awards and Financial Support brochure, available online on the Schulich website.
 This brochure provides detailed information about:

-- entrance bursaries, scholarships and awards - loans - external scholarships, fellowships and awards - graduation scholarships and awards
+- entrance bursaries, scholarships and awards - continuing bursaries, scholarships and awards - external scholarships, fellowships and awards - graduation scholarships and awards - loan programs

 SCHOLARSHIPS, AWARDS AND BURSARIES FOR CONTINUING STUDENTS

 CONTINUING STUDENT AWARDS